linkerd/website/linkerd.io/content/blog/2024/1023-sustainable-service-mesh.md

 to this question.

-To this end, in February [we announced a significant change to Linkerd](https://linkerd.io/2024/02/21/announcing-linkerd-2.15/): we would no longer publish stable release packages as part of the open source project.
+To this end, in February [we announced a significant change to Linkerd](https://linkerd.io/2024/02/21/announcing-linkerd-2.15/).
+We would no longer publish stable release packages as part of the open source project.
 Instead, we would rely on the vendor ecosystem for that work.
-The change was itself relatively small, but the goal behind it was very large: to ensure Linkerd could become a truly sustainable project, without relicensing, without violating CNCF rules, and without changing Linkerd's fundamental open source nature.
+The change itself was a small simplification of the project, but the goal behind it was very
+large: **to ensure Linkerd could become a truly sustainable project, without relicensing, without violating CNCF rules, and without changing Linkerd's fundamental open source nature.**

-**This change was designed to create sustainability.** It did this in the only way we thought was truly realistic: by building a clear economic path from the companies that build their businesses on top of Linkerd, to the vendors who employ, today, 100% of the Linkerd maintainers.
+We made this change the only way we thought was truly realistic: by building a clear economic path from the companies that build their businesses on top of Linkerd, to the vendors who employ, today, 100% of the Linkerd maintainers.

 Did it work?

-### The Linkerd community is amazing
+## The Linkerd community is amazing

 Yes.
 Today, we can confidently state that the future of Linkerd is very bright.
 You can read [Buoyant's full announcement